lucid281/EntraTerraformImporter/README.md

 # EntraTerraformImporter
-tools to aid in importing azure ad resources.
+tools to aid in importing entra resources.

 ## How-to